 TMD symptoms are reduced.

 The temporomandibular joint (TMJ), like the masseter muscle, aids in chewing.
 It joins your lower jawbone to your skull through a hinge.

-It's termed temporomandibular joint disorder if you have an issue with your TMJ (TMD).
+It’s termed temporomandibular joint disorder if you have a TMJ (TMD) issue.
 It often occurs in conjunction with bruxism and masseter discomfort.

 Botox injections into the masseter muscle may help reduce TMJ symptoms by relaxing the muscle.
 This includes the following: